xiangivyli/pm25_monitoring/README.md

 Used Techniques are:
 - Data Orchestration + Containerization: Astro CLI (Apache Airflow + Docker Compose)
 - Get data from API: Python
-- Data storage: DuckDB
+- Data storage and transformation: DuckDB
-- Data transformation + test: dbt
+- Data visualisation: Streamlit

 ## Table of Contents
 - [Highlights of this project](#highlights-of-this-project)